webdew-logo-new_v2-1

 • If you scrub along the timeline, you will observe this transition taking place.

-Pause the animation
+Pause the Animation

 • Now, suppose you want the new shape to pause for one second and then morph back into the original shape to wrap the animation up.